 When Martisor finally arrived at the frozen lair of the Dragon, he began battling the fierce beast.

 Sadly, his victory came at a great cost.
 Drained of his power and mortally wounded, the courageous and kind Martisor lay his weary body on the soft snow.
-But as his life came to an end, a fourth old woman came to him.
+As his life came to an end, a fourth old woman came to him.
 She told him that her name was Spring, and for helping her three sisters, Summer, Autumn and Winter, she promised to take him to a place where all the great kings of yesteryear rested.

 As a parting gift to the world, beautiful and gentle Snowdrops began to bloom from the hero's blood that had trickled into the immaculate snow.
 These were the first flowers of Spring.